History of STL

 STL’s New State-of-the-Art Law Building

-Thanks to the support of the Government of Shenzhen, STL soon will occupy a stunning new Kohn Pederson Fox-designed law school building on PKU’s Shenzhen Graduate campus (occupancy expected in Spring 2016).
-Renderings of the building included on STL’s web site already are gaining notice worldwide, and the architectural statement the forward-looking design makes is clear: STL is China’s most innovative law school in China’s most innovative city.
-A signature feature of the building will be classrooms equipped with advanced audiovisual telecommunications technology that will enable the completely interactive engagement of STL students, faculty and visitors with other students, educators and leaders throughout China and the world.
-More information and renderings of STL’s new building are available on this web site.
+Thanks to the support of the Government of Shenzhen, STL now occupies a stunning new Kohn Pederson Fox-designed law school building on PKU’s Shenzhen Graduate campus (the law school moved into the new building in February 2017).
+The architectural statement the forward-looking design makes is clear: STL is China’s most innovative law school in China’s most innovative city.

-STL’s new building also will permit the law school to engage more formally in continuing legal education for Shenzhen and regional lawyers, businesspeople and policymakers, which is another aspect of creating a legal infrastructure capable of supporting and sustaining Shenzhen’s and China’s next generation economy.
-Examples of STL’s efforts in this regard to date include (i) the symposium for regional lawyers that STL and the New York Bar Association co-hosted at STL in 2013 on “Creating a Global Law Office: China and U.S. Perspectives” and (ii) hosting the Academy of International Investment and Trade Law in July 2015, which STL sponsored jointly with the Macau Foundation and the Institute of European Studies of Macau; and (iii) hosting the “First Chinese-Foreign Commercial Law Forum,” organized and led by Professor Zhu Daming, one of China’s leading scholars of comparative commercial law.
+STL’s new building permitsthe law school to engage more formally in continuing legal education for Shenzhen and regional lawyers, business people and policymakers, which is another aspect of creating a legal infrastructure capable of supporting and sustaining Shenzhen’s and China’s next generation economy.
+Examples of STL’s efforts in this regard to date include (i) the symposium for regional lawyers that STL and the New York Bar Association co-hosted at STL in 2013 on “Creating a Global Law Office: China and U.S. Perspectives”; (ii) hosting the Academy of International Investment and Trade Law in July 2015, which STL sponsored jointly with the Macau Foundation and the Institute of European Studies of Macau; and (iii) hosting the “First Chinese-Foreign Commercial Law Forum,” organized and led by Professor Zhu Daming, one of China’s leading scholars of comparative commercial law.
 The March 2017 Forum brought together top law professors from prestigious universities around China.